larryknaebelobsidian/kingdom/Proposition 152. This Kingdom is connected with the perpetuation of the human race..md

 >Briefly, it would be interesting to trace in what manner this early doctrine, once so prevalent—that the Jewish nation and Gentiles in the flesh *would survive* the Advent, and the fearful judgments then poured out upon the nations, and would form the subjects of that world-wide dominion under Christ and His resurrected brethren—was gradually undermined and finally almost rooted out.
 >p.
 539 Vol. 2 Prop.
 152 Obs.
 4

+>no one has ever yet found a passage within the Bible that directly teaches that the multiplication of the race ceases after the Advent of Christ;

+Peters, George N. H..
+The Theocratic Kingdom, 3 Volume Set .
+Kindle Edition.